-Our operating lease commitments as of March 31, 2023 total approximately \$45.2 million, of which \$6.8 million is related to payments in 2023 and \$38.4 million is related to payments beyond 2023.
+Our operating lease commitments as of March 31, 2024 total approximately \$36.1 million, of which \$7.0 million is related to payments in 2024 and approximately \$29.1 million is related to payments beyond 2024.

 Until we can generate significant revenue from product sales, if ever, we expect to continue to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations with third parties.
 In May 2019, we filed a shelf registration statement on Form S-3ASR with the SEC pursuant to which we registered for sale an indeterminate amount of any combination of our ordinary shares, debt securities, warrants, rights and/or units from time to time and at prices and on terms that we may determine.
-Our shelf registration statement on Form S-3ASR also included a prospectus covering up to an aggregate of \$250.0 million in ordinary shares that we may issue and sell from time to time, through Jefferies LLC ("Jefferies") acting as our sales agent, pursuant to the open market sales agreement that we entered into with Jefferies in May 2019, as amended in March 2020 and March 2022 (as amended, the "Sales Agreement"), for our "at-the-market" equity program.
-Since we no longer qualified as a "well-known seasoned issuer" at the time of the filing of our Annual Report on Form 10-K for the year ended December 31, 2019, we previously amended the shelf registration statement to register for sale up to \$500.0 million of any combination of our ordinary shares that we may issue and sell from time to time and at prices and on terms that we may determine, including the \$250.0 million in ordinary shares that we may issue and sell from time to time pursuant to our "at-the-market" equity program.
-This registration statement, which we refer to as the "2019 Form S-3," remained effective until our 2022 Form S-3 (as defined below) was declared effective on May 4, 2022, after which time we may no longer offer or sell any securities under the 2019 Form S-3.
+Our shelf registration statement on Form S-3ASR also included a prospectus covering up to an aggregate of \$250.0 million in ordinary shares that we could issue and sell from time to time, through Jefferies LLC ("Jefferies") acting as our sales agent, pursuant to the open market sales agreement that we entered into with Jefferies in May 2019, as amended in March 2020 and March 2022 (the "Sales Agreement"), for our "at-the-market" equity program.
+Since we no longer qualified as a "well-known seasoned issuer" at the time of the filing of our Annual Report on Form 10-K for the year ended December 31, 2019, we previously amended the shelf registration statement to register for sale up to \$500.0 million of any combination of our ordinary shares, debt securities, warrants, rights and/or units from time to time and at prices and on terms that we may determine, including the \$250.0 million in ordinary shares that we may issue and sell from time to time pursuant to our "at-the-market" equity program.
+This registration statement, which we refer to as the "2019 Form S-3," remained effective until our 2022 Form S-3 (as defined below) was declared effective on May 4, 2022, after which time we may no longer offer or sell any securities under the 2019 Form S-3

 On March 3, 2022, we filed a new universal shelf registration on Form S-3 with the SEC, which was declared effective by the SEC on May 4, 2022, pursuant to which we registered for sale up to \$500.0 million of any combination of our ordinary shares, debt securities, warrants, rights and/or units from time to time and at prices and on terms that we may determine, which we refer to as the "2022 Form S-3."
-The 2022 Form S-3 includes a prospectus covering up to approximately \$132.0 million in ordinary shares that had not yet been issued or sold under our Sales Agreement with Jefferies.
-As of March 31, 2023, we have \$430.0 million in securities available for issuance under the 2022 Form S-3, including approximately \$132.0 million in ordinary shares available for issuance under the 2022 Form S-3, including approximately \$132.0 million in ordinary shares available for issuance under the 2022 Form S-3, including approximately \$132.0 million in ordinary shares available for issuance under the 2022 Form S-3, including approximately \$132.0 million in ordinary shares available for issuance under the 2022 Form S-3, including approximately \$132.0 million in ordinary shares available for issuance under the 2022 Form S-3, including approximately \$132.0 million in ordinary shares available for issuance under our at-the-market equity program.
+The 2022 Form S-3 includes a prospectus covering up to approximately \$132.0 million in ordinary shares that had not yet been issued or sold under our Sales Agreement with Jefferies at the time the 2022 Form S-3 was declared effective.
+As of March 31, 2024, we have \$311.7 million in securities available for issuance under the 2022 Form S-3, including approximately \$128.7 million in ordinary shares available for issuance under our at-the-market equity program.